WHAT IS IT?

-Dr. Bill Damon - the Director of the Stanford Center for Adolescence - defines purpose as "a stable and generalized intention to accomplish something meaningful to the self + consequential to the world," - or visually:
+Dr. Bill Damon, Director of the Stanford Center for Adolescence, defines purpose as "a stable and generalized intention to accomplish something that is at the same time meaningful to the self and consequential for the world beyond the self.”

-Having purpose is fundamental to cultivating a meaningful life because it connects you to your raison d'être, something that matters deeply to you and gives your life direction.
-Without this internal compass, it is easy to slip into a life defined by the expectations of others, even when it might not be what you are seeking.
+Having purpose is fundamental to cultivating a meaningful life because it connects you to your raisons d'être, things that matters deeply to you and gives your life direction.

 Purpose amongst teens has been shown to facilitate identity formation, increase positive attitudes towards diversity, attenuate antisocial behavior and bullying, decrease engagement in risky behaviors, and increase academic engagement.
 Furthermore, interventions to promote purposeful behavior have been found to lead to significant increases in grade point averages.

 But purpose isn’t just important for young people.
 Adults with a purpose in life report higher levels of psychological well-being, flourishing, hope, resilience and life satisfaction.
 Furthermore, purposeful people have been found to live longer and have significantly lower incidences of heart attack, Alzheimer’s disease, and stroke.